 The most important thing to remember when booking with Norwegian Air is to compare your regional flight prices.
 In my case, I compared the U.S. site to the Norwegian site.
 If the currency conversion difference works in your favor, you can save big!

-Through this travel hack I got to sightsee Stockholm!
+Through this travel hack I got to sightsee Stockholm even on a budget!

 I can’t wait to check out Oslo next!

-Next, I’ll share my Norwegian Air flight review – stay tuned!
+Next, I’ll share my Norwegian Air Shuttle flight review – stay tuned!